 What is a bridge and what are the different types?

 A bridge is a replacement for missing teeth.
 There are two types of bridges, removable bridges, and fixed bridges, and they are used for different reasons.

 A removable bridge is also called a denture.
 Full dentures replace all of your missing teeth, but partial dentures replace a few missing teeth.
 Made from acrylic resin and various metals, a partial denture relies on surrounding teeth and gum to give it support.
 To prepare for a removable bridge, Dr. Mahajan takes several impressions of your teeth and may make slight preparations to existing teeth to get the very best fit.
 Like full dentures, partial dentures are removed from the mouth and cleaned regularly.

 A fixed bridge, unlike a removable bridge, is permanent and cannot be removed from the mouth.
 It uses adjacent tooth structures to replace a missing tooth or teeth.
 In preparation for a fixed bridge, the two teeth adjacent to each side of the space are prepared, impressions are taken, and a technician designs a perfect-fitting bridge to blend seamlessly with the rest of your smile.

-To find out if you are a good candidate for a crown or bridge to replace decayed or missing teeth,
+To find out if you are a good candidate for our crowns and bridges to replace decayed or missing teeth,

 call the Progressive Dental Care office at (571) 282-4226 or book an appointment online today.